ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 corresponds to the phrap score of 0.

     --colorspace=+|-
-    -c +|-      DEVELOPMENT.
-Input is in di-base colorspace encoding.
+    -c +|-      Input is in di-base colorspace encoding.
 Hashing and alignment will be performed in the colorspace encoding.
                 Not compatible with -q, -1, -2 parameters.

     --output-flags=-eumxtadh